 Mood

 A neutral layer gives the eye somewhere to pause.
-Cream paper, vellum, grid paper, or a blank memo card can calm the whole stack.
+Cream paper, vellum, grid paper, tracing paper, or an undecorated memo card can keep the writing from sinking into the print.

 Choose Papers

-Choose one soft main color and one smaller accent color.
-They do not need to match perfectly.
+Choose one broad mood color and one smaller echo color.
+They should relate to the print, not match it perfectly.

-Dots, grid, ledger, notebook lines, tiny checks, and tone-on-tone prints are easy mixers.
+Dots, grid, ledger, notebook lines, tiny checks, text prints, and tone-on-tone papers can bridge the bold print and the writing surface.

-Cream, white, kraft, pale gray, vellum, or tracing paper gives the page breathing room.
+Cream, white, kraft, pale gray, vellum, tracing paper, or a blank memo card gives the sentence a protected landing place.

-Sage solid, cream grid, small floral, kraft accent.
+Sage solid, cream ledger, cropped floral, kraft tab, brown pen.

-Dusty blue solid, white card, tiny dot paper, gray stripe.
+Dusty blue solid, white card, tiny dot paper, gray stripe, silver-gray label.

-Clay solid, ivory card, beige check, muted floral scrap.
+Clay solid, ivory card, beige check, muted fruit label, one terracotta dot.

-Cream base, vellum, pale grid, one soft colored tab.
+Cream base, vellum, pale grid, graphite lines, one muted green tab.

 Pattern Scale

-- Many similar tiny patterns with no focal point
+- Many tiny patterns with no larger anchor

 Before Gluing

 - Place the largest solid first.
-Do not center it perfectly unless you want a formal page.
-A slight offset often looks more natural.
+Offset it by a few millimeters unless you want a formal mat.
+The offset tells the eye that the base is intentional.

 - Add the patterned paper second.
 Let only one or two edges show clearly.
-The pattern does not need to be fully visible.
+The print does not need to prove its whole design.

 - Put the writing card on top.
-If you cannot imagine writing there, the stack is too busy.
+If you cannot imagine handwriting there, the stack is still too loud.

 - Squint at the page.
-You should still see one main area.
-If your eye jumps everywhere, remove or cover one pattern.
+You should see one main area first.
+If your eye jumps everywhere, cover the brightest pattern or shrink the highest-contrast edge.

 Quick desk test

 Make two stacks with the same papers.
 In the first, show every piece.
-In the second, cover half of the bold pattern with a blank card.
-The calmer stack is usually the one you will actually want to write on.
+In the second, cover half of the bold print with a blank card.
+The stack with a clear writing surface is usually the one you will return to after the novelty wears off.

 Recipes

 Use these as starting structures.
-The papers can change, but the jobs stay the same.
+The papers can change, but the roles stay visible: one lead, one support, one writing surface, and one restrained finish.

 Recipe 1

-This is the safest first layout because the writing area stays clear.
+This is the safest first layout because it makes the writing surface the protected layer, not the leftover space.

-- You like the papers but do not know how to combine them
+- You like the papers but do not know which one should lead

-- You want a calm page with one memory
+- You want one memory to stay readable

-- You need space for a short paragraph
+- You need space for a date, a paragraph, and a small saved paper

 Stack order